Is sleep apnea a disability? Learn what sleep apnea is, if it’s covered by the Social Security Disability program and how to treat it.

 This sensor contains leads that are connected to the hypoglossal nerve.
-These leads control tongue movement and also uses a breathing sensor.
+These leads control tongue movement.
+This method also uses a breathing sensor.

-This procedure is a last resort though, and used only in extreme cases.
+This procedure is effective but should always be a last resort, though, and used only in extreme cases.

 Is there a way to stop my sleep apnea naturally?

-Some people have found success through snoring and sleep apnea exercises, that can naturally help with snoring and apnea symptoms.
+Some people have found success through snoring and sleep apnea exercises.

 The most effective, evidence-based approach to curing or improving symptoms of sleep apnea is through weight loss.